MakieOrg/GeoMakie.jl/docs/src/adding_demos.md

 # Adding demos

 To add a demo / example, you can add a Julia file to the folder in `examples` which best fits its purpose.
-You must also add the name of the file to the overview gallery blocks in `examples.md`.
+You must also add the name of the file to the overview gallery blocks in `docs/src/examples.md`, and the whitelist array in `docs/src/make.jl`.

+[This PR](https://github.com/MakieOrg/GeoMakie.jl/pull/246) is an example of how to do this.

 ## File structure